Nikolaj Sørensen

 Nikolaj Sørensen (born February 18, 1989) is a Danish-Canadian ice dancer.
 Most recently competing for Canada with Laurence Fournier Beaudry, he is a two-time Four Continents silver medalist, an eight-time Grand Prix medallist (including gold at the 2022 NHK Trophy), a five-time Challenger medallist (including gold at the 2019 CS Nebelhorn Trophy and 2022 CS Finlandia Trophy), and the 2023 Canadian national champion.
 Fournier Beaudry and Sørensen represented Canada at the 2022 Winter Olympics.

 Fournier Beaudry and Sørensen previously competed for Denmark, winning six ISU Challenger Series medals and representing Denmark at the World and European championships.
 In March 2018, Denmark released them to compete for Canada after Laurence was unable to obtain Danish citizenship to compete at the 2018 Winter Olympics.

-In the autumn of 2023, Sørensen was investigated for the alleged sexual assault of an American figure skating coach and former skater in 2012.
-In October 2024, he was given an indefinite ban of at least six years for "sexual maltreatment" as a result of the findings of the Office of the Sport Integrity Commissioner.
+In the autumn of 2023, Sørensen was investigated for the alleged sexual assault of an American figure skating coach and former skater in 2012 in the United States.
+In October 2024, Skate Canada gave him an indefinite ban of at least six years for "sexual maltreatment" as a result of the findings of the Office of the Sport Integrity Commissioner.
+This was overturned on appeal in June 2025 on jurisdictional grounds.

 Personal life

 Sørensen was born on February 18, 1989, in Copenhagen, Denmark.

 He became a Canadian citizen in September 2021.
 Sørensen is fluent in Danish, English, and French.

-He is in a relationship with his ice dance partner, Laurence Fournier Beaudry.
+He is in a relationship with his former ice dance partner, Laurence Fournier Beaudry.